 You can easily and efficiently heat and cool different rooms of your home separately.
 So, if you prefer to keep your main bedroom cooler or have a spare room that you don’t use often, you can increase or decrease the temperature in each zone accordingly for comfort.

 You don’t have to heat or cool your entire home, which usually means lower utility bills.
 For instance, if you spend most of the day in your home office, you may not need to heat or cool some of the other rooms during the day.
 Some estimates from expert heat pump installers indicate you can save as much as 20 to 40 percent on electrical costs compared to other HVAC systems.

 According to the Department of Energy, the ductwork of central forced air systems can see as much as 30 percent energy loss, especially if your ducts go through a basement or attic.
 Since mini splits don’t use ductwork, there’s no additional energy used to circulate through ducts.
 So, more energy can go towards heating and cooling your home.

-Mini splits are much quieter inside your home, with the only real noise coming from the unit outside.
+Mini splits are much quieter than many air conditioners inside your home, with the only real noise coming from the unit outside.